Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Studies have linked fibromyalgia with increased oxidative stress and mitochondrial dysfunction (22, 23).
 In particular, individuals with fibromyalgia have been shown to be deficient in Coenzyme Q10 which is one of the most important free radical scavengers within the cell and a necessary nutrient for the mitochondrial respiratory chain (MRT) (24).

 Low levels of CoQ10 reduce MRT activity and intracellular oxygenation levels.
-Treatment with CoQ10 supplementation has been shown to be very successful for improving the symptomatology of fibromyalgia (25, 26).
+Treatment with CoQ10 supplementation has been shown to be very successful in improving the symptomatology of fibromyalgia (25, 26).

 Glutathione Depletion and Nrf2: